What is Impetigo?

 Are there different Types of Impetigo?

-The most common form of Impetigo usually begins as pimple-like lesion surrounded by reddened skin.
+The most common form of Impetigo usually begins as a pimple-like lesion surrounded by reddened skin.
 These lesions get filled with pus, and then break down over 4–6 days and form a thick, honey-colored crust.
-People who suffer from cold sores have shown higher chances of suffering from impetigo.
-Those who normally suffer from cold sores should consult a doctor if normal treatment has no effect.
+Suffers from cold sores have shown higher chances of suffering from impetigo, medical attention may be required.

-Ecthyma is a more serious form of impetigo in which the infection penetrates deep into the skin's second layer, the dermis.
-Signs and symptoms include:
+Ecthyma is a more serious form of impetigo which penetrates deeper into the skin.
+Signs and symptoms may include:

-- Painful fluid- or pus-filled sores that turn into deep ulcers, usually on the legs and feet
+- Painful or pus-filled thick, gray-yellow crust sores that turn into deep ulcers usually found on the legs and feet

 - Swollen lymph glands in the affected area